khaled45690/yuv_to_png/README.md

 ⚠️ **Camera Orientation:** The `lensDirection` parameter is crucial for correct image orientation.
 Always pass the correct camera lens direction to ensure proper rotation and mirroring.

 ⚠️ **Android Only:** This plugin currently supports Android only, as YUV camera formats are primarily used on Android devices.

+⚠️ **First Run:** When running the example app for the first time, use `flutter run` (debug mode).
+Running `flutter run --release` on the first build may fail.
+After the initial successful debug build, release mode will work properly.

 ## Roadmap